learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ## Introduction

-You've spent the last few lessons learning about four basic nested structures:
+You've spent the last few lessons learning about a couple of basic nested structures:

 * `Array` of `Array`s, or "AoA"
 * `Array` of `Hash`es, or "AoH"

+In addition to these, we also have other basic structures:

 * `Hash` of `Hash`es, or "HoH"
 * `Hash` of `Array`s, or "HoA"

+You may not have worked with each structure yet, but you should be able to map out examples of each of the above.

 By using these basic nested data structures, we've gained a foundation for modeling many things in the world: vending machines, fictional characters,